-The Honda EB series of portable generators are geared toward use at your jobsite, but you could easily use the smaller models elsewhere.
+The Honda EB portable generators are geared toward use at your job site, but you could easily use the smaller models elsewhere.

-There are currently 7 models in the EB line.
+There are currently 7 Honda generators in the EB line.
 I’ll take a brief look here at the similarities and differences among them, so you can see which one might work best in your business.

 After comparing them side by side in two tables, I’ll go over some of the features you’ll want to take note of that make certain models stand apart from the rest.

 If you are in a hurry and just want to check the pricing and availability of the Honda EB series generators at Amazon, you can click any of the links below.

 Update: Sadly, many of these generators are currently unavailable at Amazon.
 You can still click a link and search for something similar.

 If you want to skip ahead to a certain section of this review, click a link in the box below.
 Otherwise, just keep scrolling and reading.